Analyzing Planner Design Trade-offs for MAPF under ADG-based Realistic Execution: From MAPF to Realistic Scenarios

 \subsubsection{Results and Analysis}

 As shown in~\cref{fig:exp2_sol_compare}, the method incorporating the full kinodynamics of robots achieves the best AET among all the models.
 Additionally, the planner considering robot rotations demonstrates much better AET than the standard MAPF model.
 These results indicate that incorporating more accurate MAPF models into planning can improve execution time.
 However, we also observe trade-offs associated with these models.
 Incorporating more accurate MAPF models often reduces scalability.
 For example, modeling rotations during planning can reduce the maximum number of solvable agents by up to 40\%.
-Meanwhile, the $k$-robust model achieves better or comparable performance with fewer robots with larger values of $k$; however, its performance declines significantly as the number of robots increases, resulting in lower solution quality and reduced scalability.
-Interestingly, in warehouse environments, MAPF+kinodynamics does not provide significant improvements over MAPF+rotation.
+Meanwhile, the $k$-robust model performs comparably across different $k$ values with fewer agents; however, its performance declines significantly as the number of robots increases, resulting in lower solution quality and reduced scalability.
+Interestingly, in the \texttt{warehouse} map, MAPF+kinodynamics does not provide significant improvements over MAPF+rotation.
 To better understand this, we visualize the MAPF plans in~\cref{fig:exp2_paths}.
-The results show that the paths in warehouse have fewer shared vertices than in the other two maps.
+The results show that the paths in \texttt{warehouse} have fewer shared vertices than in the other two maps.
 We hypothesize that this minimizes the potential benefits of accounting for kinodynamics.
 In summary, while more accurate MAPF models generally improve execution time in realistic settings, their increased computational complexity can limit scalability.
 Additionally, the $k$-robust model is less efficient and may even harm performance, particularly in more congested scenarios.